gndrmnn/nodepool/doc/source/configuration.rst

 of availability zones being used.
 If you need more control of the distribution you can use multiple logical providers each providing a different list of availabiltiy zones.

+The `install` key is optional and defines a script to be run after Nova has reported the node as booted, but before Nodepool considers the node ready to be prepared.
+The install phase is separate from the prepare phase defined by `setup`.

+`install-done-stamp` is also optional - even when `install` is used.
+It defines a file which will exist when the install phase is complete, and will be polled for at the interval and count also defined in the file.
+This allows the image to be rebooted by the `install` script - potentially several times - before the install phase is completed.

 targets
 -------